codingwatching/SwiftAI/Docs/Proposals/001-llm-api.md

 ## Alternatives considered

 - **Different naming** — We considered avoiding FoundationModels terminology (`@Generable`, `@Guide`, `Tool`), but chose alignment to ease migration.
-- **Direct FoundationModels types** — We considered using Apple’s symbols directly, but this would restrict usage to environments where FoundationModels is available.
+- **Direct FoundationModels types** — We considered using Apple's symbols directly, but this would restrict usage to environments where FoundationModels is available.